Coal Ridge student uses 3D printers to fix school’s Braille signs

 “I started from nothing using a program called SketchUp,” he said.
 “It’s just a basic 3D design program, and I figured out how to design these plaques from scratch.”

-Saving the Garfield Re-2 School District heavy costs for replacing the signs, Harte personally acclimated himself to 3D technologies and is printing out signs to be hung all over the school.
+Saving the Garfield School District Re-2 heavy costs for replacing the signs, Harte personally acclimated himself to 3D technologies and is printing out signs to be hung all over the school.

 “I love the idea to create something out of nothing,” Harte said.